-Some of the coats worn two or three winters ago can be made in style this winter if only the sleeves are cut over, made en costume with any seasonable woolen fabrics in black, brown, green, gray, red, or mixed colors-tweed, gray, red, or mixed colors-tweed, serge, cheviot, covert, or broadcloth being fashionable.
+Some of the coats worn two or three winters ago can be made in style this winter if only the sleeves are cut over. and large sleeves may easily be re-modeled by either of the styles which are here given.
+No. 1, represented in woolen fabrics in black, brown, green, gray, red, or mixed colors-tweed serge, cheviot, covert, or broadcloth being fashiouable.